English longbow: Draw weights

 A modern longbow's draw is typically 60 lb-f or less, and by modern convention measured at 28 in.
 Historically, hunting bows usually had draw weights of 50–60 lb-f, which is enough for all but the very largest game and which most reasonably fit adults can manage with practice.
 Today, there are few modern longbow archers capable of using 180–185 lb-f bows accurately.

 A record of how boys and men trained to use the bows with high draw weights survives from the reign of Henry VII.

-What Latimer meant when he describes laying his body into the bow was described thus:
+What Latimer means when he describes laying his body into the bow is described thus: